Master of Science in Kinesiology (MSc)

 Find a supervisor

-You will have to complete two graduate level half-courses, though more may be required at the discretion of the supervisory committee.
+Complete two graduate level half-courses, though more may be required at the discretion of the supervisory committee.
+See details below.

-You will prepare a research proposal in a standard format early in the program and the document is critically reviewed by the supervisory committee.
+Prepare a research proposal in a standard format early in the program.
+The document will be critically reviewed by the supervisory committee.

 Write a thesis